I’m having a great time watching Virtual YouTubers do their way in entertaining us especially in the time where we’re expected to always stay home.

 - Only send the cash you need to spend.
 I whip up a super chat whenever I feel like it, but I only limit my superchat to just one.
 Everyone’s support is counted, and having just one Php25 or Php50 superchat under your name is as valuable as others.
 Do not risk having debts by keeping your spending habits to a minimum.

 Budget your vtuber simpingSet a budget for superchats accordingly.
-I only spend Php50 and I make it a point to post it at the right time and the right place.
+I usually spend Php50, and I make it a point to post it at the right time and the right place.

 - Monitor your transactions carefully.
-In each successful super chat, YouTube sends emails and GCash sends text messages.
+In each successful super chat, YouTube sends emails and your mobile wallet sends text messages.
 Track your spending accordingly.

 - You can use GCash on Google Pay to even buy Facebook Stars.
 I just tried this with Sir WheatBread’s first night of streaming.